 About Hidde

 Hidde has been a lawyer since 2002.
-In addition, he has almost twenty years of experience as an insolvency practitioner.
+In addition, he has almost 20 years of experience as an insolvency practitioner.
 Hidde gained broad experience in civil law practice at a medium-sized firm in Amsterdam and specialised in insolvency law, corporate law and inheritance law (as the administrator of estates).
-In 2011 he founded AMS Advocaten together with three partners.
+In 2011, he together with three fellow partners founded AMS Advocaten.

 Corporate law